mahmoudimus/ac/docs/public/guides/getting-started.md

 That's it as far as coding goes.
 The next step is to make the files you created available on a web server.
-The options for accomplishing this are many, but this example we'll serve the file locally, since our target application is operating locally as well.
+The options for accomplishing this are many, but this example we'll serve the file locally, since our target application is also operating locally.

 In our case, we'll use a simple web server that ships with [Python](http://python.org) to serve the current directory containing your `atlassian-connect.json` and `helloworld.html` files.